 $ ssh -Y [email protected]

 We believe that SSH is used in wide-range area.
-Security and flexibility is one of the SSH offer to the user.
-As usual we can always type man ssh and man ssh_config to display its manual pages and explore more detail.
+Security and flexibility is one of the SSH offers to the user.
+As usual, we can always type man ssh and man ssh_config to display its manual pages and explore more detail.